RedLanternTech/CISSPNotes/Domain4Notes.md

 You may see BGP, OSPF and RIP on the exam.
 BGP would be external, OSPF for areas, RIP is just listening to neighbors.
 All happens at layer 3

 Gateway's operate at all 7 layers of the osi model.

+Proxies Do not translate protocols like Gateways.
+Operate at all 7 layers

+Lan Extender:  Extends beyond 100M (328ft).
+Work at Layer 2.
+Temporary.

+## Ethernet
+- IEEE 802:3
+- Most Common
+- Usually star or Busch
+- two-way full duplex
+- Layer 2 technology
+- PDU is the frame
+- Carrier Senses multiple access - Collision detection

+## Network Access Control .`
+- Deny netwokr access to noncompliant devices
+- yo have to lay out how to plan it, think before you buy.
+Plan out policies.
+- pre-adminission:  evaluates access attemps and only allows entry to authorized devices and users
+- post-admission:  reauthenticates users trying to enter a different part of the network .  also restricts lateral movment to limit the damage from cyber attacks.
+- Capative Portals.
+There are 1000s of ways to do NAC

+## VPN
+- PPTP:  Layer 2, oldest, not recommended.
+Uses same protocols as PPP.
+- SSTP:  uses SSL
+- Frame Relay:  emulates a switched network, operates at layer 1 and 2, typically used on WANs.
+- ATM:  used by IsPs on their private networks.  no routing, ATM cells are 53 bytes.
+CBR, VBR, ABR, UBR.